tacoavengers/algorithms/README.md

 **5. Check if it ends with...**
 - .endswith() will check to see if a string ends with a specified element (e.g., string or number)
 Something to keep in mind.
+In general case append will add one item to the list, while += will copy
+all elements of right-hand-side list into the left-hand-side list.
+This is why we use append
+in the else statement rather than ```result += ```.
+Otherwise we'd get "s,a,n,d,y,x"

 ```
 def endswith(words):